5 Trés Local Neighborhoods That Will Make You Feel Like a Paris Insider

 If you’ve already been to the Latin Quarter and Saint Germain-des-Prés, consider exploring these other parts of the city on your next trip to Paris.

 Despite its reputation as a city stuck in time, Paris is a living, breathing, ever-changing place.
-While seeing the Eiffel Tower twinkle at the top of the hour will give you goosebumps, and wandering the cobblestone streets of the Latin Quarter sure does feel like you’re in a movie, you can find the real heart of the city on the outskirts of its postcard-worthy monuments and romanticized neighborhoods.
+While seeing the Eiffel Tower twinkle at the top of the hour will give you goosebumps, and wandering the cobblestone streets of the Latin Quarter sure does feel like you’re in a movie, the real heart of the city is found on the outskirts of its postcard-worthy monuments and romanticized neighborhoods.

 We’re not going to stop you from reading (or writing) a book at Les Deux Magots and sipping a noisette at Café de Flore in Saint Germain-des-Prés.
-But nobody does a latte like Yuichiro at Dreamin Man in the 11th arrondissement, and while the only line we’d wait in is for the whole-roasted cauliflower at Miznon in the lower Marais, may we suggest the challah pastrami sandwich at Chiche by the Canal Saint-Martin, too?
+But nobody does a latte like Yuichiro at Dreamin Man in the 11th arrondissement and while the only line we’d wait in is for the whole-roasted cauliflower at Miznon in the lower Marais, may we suggest a kebab at Urfa Durum near the Canal Saint-Martin, too?

 In short: The next time you visit Paris, consider strolling beyond the tried and true into these neighborhoods where today’s Parisians are firmly planted in the present but also looking to the future.

-interior of old-fashioned Parisian bistro, with zinc bar and chandeliers
+Interior of old-fashioned Parisian bistro, with zinc bar, small round tables, ornately painted ceiling, and chandeliers

 It’s hard to go wrong ordering at Le Chardenoux in the 11th arrondissement.